 Effective immediately, schools will be able to order vouchers directly from supermarkets or shops in their communities to be emailed or printed and posted to families, and they will have their costs covered by the Department for Education.

-We know that many universities and other higher education institutions are already taking necessary steps to keep their staff and students safe.
-We are confident vice-chancellors are making the right decisions and the Department for Education continues to support them in doing so.
+Many universities and other higher education institutions are already taking necessary steps to keep their staff and students safe.
+The Department for Education is confident vice-chancellors are making the right decisions and it continues to support them in doing so.

 To support nurseries at this time, the Chancellor has also decided that they will also now be eligible for a business rates holiday for one year.
 That means non-local authority providers of childcare will pay no business rates in 2020-21, from 1 April.

 Local authorities will be fully compensated for the cost of this measure.
-We are applying the Barnett formula to this additional support in England.
+The Barnett formula will be applied to this additional support in England.

 Guidance for local authorities on the application of the holiday will be published by MHCLG shortly.

-Further guidance for parents and carers on the closure of schools can be found here.
+Further guidance for parents and carers on the closure of schools can be found on gov.uk.